hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 Submitting a compute job boils down to specifying the required number of nodes, cores-per-node, memory and walltime.
 You may e.g. request two full nodes like this::

-   $ sbatch -A lp_myproject -M genius -t 2:00:00 --nodes 2 --ntasks-per-node 36 myjobscript.slurm
+   $ sbatch -A lp_myproject -M genius -t 2:00:00 --nodes=2 --ntasks-per-node=36 myjobscript.slurm

 You may also request only a part of the resources on a node.
 For instance, to test a multi-threaded application which performs optimally using 4 cores, you may submit your job like this::

    $ sbatch -A lp_myproject -M genius -t 2:00:00 --ntasks=4 myjobscript.slurm
    # or
-   $ sbatch -A lp_myproject -M genius -t 2:00:00 --ntasks=1 --cpus-per-task 4 myjobscript.slurm
+   $ sbatch -A lp_myproject -M genius -t 2:00:00 --ntasks=1 --cpus-per-task=4 myjobscript.slurm

 .. note::